 Dear Friends, We hope this finds you and yours all well and enjoying the emerging spring here on the coast of Maine in these otherwise difficult times during the Covid-19 pandemic.

-We recognise for everyone’s safety we will not be able to hold concerts and lectures in our hall this year but are presently planning a virtual series of events for the summer of 2020.
+We recognise for everyone’s safety we will not be able to hold concerts and lectures in our hall this year but are presently hoping to re-open our doors in the summer of 2022.

 For our new patrons and visitors to the area, the Innstitutes’ home base is the restored 1820’s timber framed barn on the 200 acre preserve at Oceanside Meadows Inn in Prospect Harbor, Maine.
 The Innstitute was established by Ben and Sonja Walter-Sundaram with the goal of supporting the arts and sciences, encouraging research and development, and offering opportunities for learning.
 Our daughter Kalyani (now 12), who loves reading, acting, dancing swimming and exploring nature with her big brother, Kieran (now 18) a budding scientist and artist, look forward to welcoming you to our 2020 summer season of virtual events.